The end of self-certification mortgages?

-I wrote an article some time ago about the FSA’s proposed changes to end self certification and fast track mortgage lending in which I made a big point about how this could leave a lot of people struggling to refinance and cause trouble for the recovery of the housing market.
+I wrote an article some time ago about the FSA’s proposed changes to end self-certification and fast-track mortgages; I made a big point about how this could leave many people struggling to refinance and cause trouble for the recovery of the housing market.

-The FSA last week confirmed that action would be taken, and the press have been making similar observations to my own today about the impact that this could have on our recovery and those borrowers with an existing loan of this type.
+The FSA confirmed last week that they would take action; the press has been making similar observations to my own today about the impact any regulation could have on our recovery and those borrowers with an existing loan of this type.